 Roasted Tomato Leek Soup, an easy homemade tomato soup with leeks, garlic and fresh basil.
-Perfect with a side of fresh ciabatta or sourdough bread!
+Simple vegan soup that’s perfect for meal prep!

-And boy am I glad I did, because this Roasted Tomato Leek Soup is now famous in this house.
+And boy am I glad I did, because this Roasted Tomato Leek Soup is now famous in our house.

 During tomato season in late summer and early fall this soup is a weekly occurrence.
 And when the market down the road puts one pound bags of tomatoes on sale for $0.99 you can believe that I’m coming home with bags full of tomatoes.
 It’s all I can do to find recipes to use them up, and this tomato soup is one of my favorites.